 Lymphangiomas do not itch or hurt and are not a form of cancer.
 Most lymphangiomas are yellowish tan, but a few are reddish or purple.
 When injured or punctured, they release a colorless or blood-tinged fluid.

-Doctors base the diagnosis of lymphangiomas on an examination and the results of magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more (MRI).
+Doctors base the diagnosis of lymphangiomas on an examination and the results of magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI).